Advice from an R&D Expert

 HMRC want to make this easy, so that any small activity is worth claiming for.
 There is a general principle in R&D tax that the amount of evidence HMRC can ask for (to justify a tax claim) is commensurate with the company’s own record-keeping for normal day-to-day business.
 This means that you don’t have to do extra work to demonstrate that you are conducting R&D. You do need to show HMRC how the nature of your R&D work fits with the tax code, but don’t worry, Ridgefield Consulting are experts in R&D tax code.

-If you’d like to speak to Bryn yourself and pick his brains, please use the contact form below.
-The first consultation is always free of charge without obligation.
+If you’d like to speak to Bryn yourself and pick his brains, please use the contact form below, to book in a consultation call.